Bhagwanjha85/TestMu_AI_Assignment/README.md

-# TestMu_AI_Assignment
-This project contains automated end-to-end test cases for validating product search and cart functionality on Amazon using Playwright with parallel execution.
+# TestMu AI – Amazon Automation Assignment
+Customer Engineering Intern | Playwright + JavaScript Automated test cases for searching products on Amazon, adding them to the cart, and printing prices to the console and running in parallel using Playwright.

+## Assignment Overview